South Africa - Teach Children and Surf in Cape Town

 Volunteer Work and Contribution

-There are anywhere from 5 to 20 children participating in the club every week, so this is a great way to gain experience working with children and leading group activities, while also contributing to a social and humanitarian cause.
-Volunteers are able to take free surf lessons during the school day and then help teach and lead groups of children after school.
-There are also opportunities to assist in community development or to help teach computer skills in schools during the day.
-Contributions of surf equipment, from wax to wetsuits, are welcome.
+This project is a great way to gain experience working with children and leading group activities, while also contributing to a social and humanitarian cause.
+You are able to take free surf lessons during the school day and then help teach and lead groups of children after school.
+There are also opportunities to assist in community development projects or to help teach kids in local schools during the day.
+Your volunteer activities can include:

 - Teaching kids to swim